A Public Dataset For the ZKsync Rollup: Example Analyses

+After filtering the Transfer events generated by fee management ETH transfers, we can explore the top tokens transferred by examining the contract address that emitted the event.
+Figure~\ref{fig:top-tokens} displays the~15 tokens most frequently transferred during the period.
 Native ETH, Wrapped ETH, and Bridged USDC (USDC.e) are the most transfers, accounting collectively for~78.4\%.
-We can also see some other stablecoins such as Tether USD or Binance USD, and \gls{LP} tokens associated with \glspl{DEX} on ZKsync Era, such as SyncSwap, and SpaceSwap.
+We can also see some other stablecoins, such as Tether USD or Binance USD, and \gls{LP} tokens associated with \glspl{DEX} on ZKsync Era, such as SyncSwap and SpaceSwap.

-Approvals are the second-largest event type, with~6\% of events emitted.
-Similarly to the Transfer events, we can see which contracts are emitting these events.
+\stress{Approvals} are the second-largest event type, with~6\% of events emitted.
+Similarly to the Transfer events, we can see which contracts emit these events.
 Figure~\ref{fig:top-approval-emitters} shows these top~15 emitters.

 The top emitters are also ERC-20 token contracts, and these events represent an owner ``approving'' a spender to transfer a predefined amount of tokens they hold.
 This is common in bridged assets, for example, as is the case of Bridged USDC (USDC.e) and Wrapped ETH, the top~2 emitters.